-Think back on your "seven classmates" activity for example.
+Think of your "seven classmates" activity for example.

-Required: Resources: At least one page must have an annotated list of relevant resources that are not on your own website.
+Offsite Resources: At least one page must have an annotated list of relevant resources that are not on your own website.

 Annotated means it is not simply a link; it also has text explaining where clicking will take you and what you will see when you get there.